mdbartos/pysheds/README.md

   - `fill_pits`: Fill simple pits in a DEM (single cells lower than their surrounding neighbors).
   - `fill_depressions`: Fill depressions in a DEM (regions of cells lower than their surrounding neighbors).
   - `resolve_flats`: Resolve drainable flats in a DEM using the modified method of Garbrecht and Martz (1997).
-  - `raise_nondraining_flats`: Raise non-draining flats to the elevation of their lowest neighbor.
 - Utilities:
   - `view`: Returns a view of a dataset at a given bounding box and resolution.
   - `clip_to`: Clip the current view to the extent of nonzero values in a given dataset.
+  - `set_bbox`: Set the current view to a rectangular bounding box.
   - `snap_to_mask`: Snap a set of coordinates to the nearest masked cells (e.g. cells with high accumulation).
   - `resize`: Resize a dataset to a new resolution.
   - `rasterize`: Convert a vector dataset to a raster dataset.
   - `polygonize`: Convert a raster dataset to a vector dataset.
   - `detect_pits`: Return boolean array indicating locations of simple pits in a DEM.
   - `detect_flats`: Return boolean array indicating locations of flats in a DEM.
-  - `detect_nondraining_flats`: Return boolean array indicating locations of nondraining flats in a DEM.
+  - `detect_depressions`: Return boolean array indicating locations of depressions in a DEM.
   - `check_cycles`: Check for cycles in a flow direction grid.
   - `set_nodata`: Set nodata value for a dataset.
 - I/O: